 University Graduation Requirements

-To be awarded a minor, at least 12 units of coursework, a minimum of upper-division 6 units, must be completely distinct and separate from the coursework in the major (University Policy S16-4).
-At least 6 units must be taken in residence at SJSU.
+To be awarded a minor, at least 12 units of coursework must be completely distinct and separate from the coursework in the major, and coursework for the minor must include a minimum of 6 upper-division units (University Policy S16-4).
+Minor preparation or support courses do not count toward the 12 distinct units.
+Of the coursework for the minor, at least 6 units completed in residence at SJSU.
 The minimum aggregate GPA for all coursework required for the minor must be at least 2.0.